cran/normfluodbf/README.md

 #### Using The rows_used and cols_used parameter

-- The cols_used parameter is only used when the rows_used parameter is used.
+- The cols_used parameter is only used if the user suspects some inconsistencies in their experimental procedure.
+Otherwise, the user should let the program determine the columns used.
-- The cols_used parameter is especially relevant when the user DOES NOT load samples from column 1.
+- The cols_used parameter is especially relevant when the user loads samples in an unorthodox way.
 - The default read direction is vertical as indicated earlier.
+- Users are advised NOT to supply the cols_used because the program has a robust algorithm for determining the cols_used.
+The users’ input will override the inbuilt algorithm for determining columns used.

 ``` r
 library(normfluodbf)